MicrosoftDocs/dynamics-365-project-operations/articles/expense/basic-expense.md

 After you've finished capturing all your expenses, and you're ready to have them approved, you must submit them.

 1. Go to **Expenses**, and select an expense.
-Alternatively, select all the expenses by using the check box on the header.
+Or, select all the expenses by using the check box on the header.
 2. Select **Submit**.
 The system processes the selected entries and then creates expense approval requests.

 ## Recall a basic expense

-If you submit an expense by mistake and must update it, you can recall it.
+When you submit an expense by mistake, you can recall it.
 The time that is required to recall an expense entry depends on its approval stage.
 If the approver hasn't yet approved the entry, the recall can occur immediately.
-If the entry has already been approved, the approver is asked to approve the recall and reverse the transactions.
+However, if the entry has already been approved, the approver is asked to approve the recall and reverse the transactions.

 1. Go to **Expenses**, and then, in the list of expenses, select the expense to recall.
 2. Select **Recall**.
 If the expense entry hasn't yet been approved, the system immediately recalls it.
 If the expense entry has already been approved, a recall request is created to notify the approver that you want to reverse the expense.
 The approver will then confirm that the reversal can be done, and the entry will be returned.